Native American Programs

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-ACF requires electronic submission of applications at www.Grants.gov.
+45 CFR Part 75, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+Applicants may find and apply for NOFOs on https://www.grants.gov.
 Paper applications received from applicants that have not been approved for an exemption from required electronic submission will be disqualified from competitive review Applicants that do not have an Internet connection or sufficient computing capacity to upload large documents to the Internet may contact ACF for an exemption that will allow the applicant to submit applications in paper format.
-See Funding Opportunity Announcement (FOA) for detailed information.
+See the NOFO for detailed information.

 Award Procedure

-Applications competing for financial assistance will be reviewed and evaluated by objective review panels composed of experts with knowledge and experience in the area under review.
+Each application will be screened to determine whether it meets any of the disqualifying factors: missing the application deadline, required electronic submission or waiver requested and approved, or exceeding the Award Ceiling.
+Disqualified applications are considered to be "non-responsive" and are excluded from the competitive review process.
+Applications competing for financial assistance will be reviewed and evaluated by objective review panels using only the criteria described in Section V.1.
+Criteria of this NOFO.
+Each panel is composed of experts with knowledge and experience in the area under review.
 Generally, review panels include three reviewers and one chairperson.
 Results of the competitive objective review are taken into consideration by ACF in the selection of projects for funding; however, objective review scores and rankings are not binding.
-Scores and ranking are only one element used in the award decision-making process.
+Scores and rankings are only one element used in the award decision-making process.
+If identified in Section I. Program Description, ACF reserves the right to consider preferences to fund organizations serving emerging, unserved, or under-served populations, including those populations located in pockets of poverty.
+In addition, ACF reserves the right to evaluate applications in the larger context of the overall portfolio by considering geographic distribution of federal funds (e.g. ensuring coverage of states, counties, or service areas) in its pre-award decisions.
 ANA's staff will perform an internal review and analysis of the applications ranked highest as a result of the panel's review and scoring.
-This internal review is used to determine the application's consistency with the purposes of the Native American Programs Act (NAPA), all relevant statutory and regulatory requirements, and the requirements of the relevant FOA.
+This internal review is used to determine the application's consistency with the purposes of the Native American Programs Act (NAPA), all relevant statutory and regulatory requirements, and the requirements of the relevant NOFO.
 ANA's Commissioner has discretion to make all final funding and award decisions.

 Deadlines